Momentum-Team-13/social-e-cards-front-end-team-sugar-gliders/social-e-cards/tasks.md

 - add image
 - add email

-[] Views
-- Cards from people you follow
-- Cards you Made
-- Cards from all users

 []Other
-- fix nav bar with scrolling
+- fix nav bar with scrolling (use sticky)

-- displaying name of user that created that card
-- click on name to redirect to user + their cards
-- follow button on name take you to profile
+[]Read Me
+- do it

 - display who that person follows
+- log in to see cards --> make log in landing page
+- click title of app to redirect home
+- click button not text for event

+- delete follow on own cards